How to teach your little boy to pee standing up

-Let them get used to sitting while urinating.
+In the quest to figure out how to teach your son to pee standing up, first, let them get used to sitting while urinating.
 Some toddlers tend to spill urine all over the seat even while sitting.
 Guide them to push their penis gently down to aim into the toilet bowl.

 Once they’ve mastered that, then you are usually ready to try to pee standing.